oneman233/Lightweight-Block-Cipher-PRESENT/README.md

 Both functions have no return value, results of encryption and decryption will be stored in the `ans` pointer.

-This cipher will work for 31 rounds, and the `main()` function is used for testing the correctness of both functions.
+This cipher will work for **31** rounds, and `test.c` is used for testing the correctness of both functions.

 **ATTENTION: You should split your data into 64-bit segments before use both functions.**